MHFI-Development-Team/MHFI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This an exmaple on how to run the react native app using local copy from the git repo.
+This an example on how to run the react native app using local copy from the git repo.
 Follow the steps below
 ### Prerequisites
 This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh